According to your contract, each of your Campaign instances is provisioned with a specific amount of database space.

 The View all button allows you to access detailed information on these temporary resources.

 The value in the Keep interim results column indicates if the option is enabled (“1”) or diabled (“0”) in Campaign.
-The Keep interim results option is accessible in workflows’ properties.
-It allows you to save the results of the transitions between the various activities of a workflow (see Campaign Standard and Campaign Classic documentation).
+This option allows you to save the results of the transitions between the various activities of a workflow (see Campaign Standard and Campaign Classic documentation).

 Campaign Standard and Classic offer various ways of preventing overconsumption of database disk space.